GlotPress/GlotPress/.github/CONTRIBUTING.md

 ### Unit tests

-You can run PHPUnit on Unix or Windows, however at this time instructions and scripts are only provided for Unix.
+You can run [PHPUnit](https://phpunit.de/) on Unix or Windows, however at this time instructions and scripts are only provided for Unix.
+GlotPress tests are based on the WordPress test suite which is currently only compatible with PHPUnit up to 7.x.
+Please use the latest PHPUnit version from the 7.x branch.

 The unit test files are in the `tests/` directory.
 To run the unit tests on a Unix machine, open a command shell, change to your development directory for GlotPress and run:

 ```
 $ ./tests/phpunit/bin/run-unittests.sh -d testdb_name [ -u dbuser ] [ -p dbpassword ] [ -h dbhost ] [ -x dbprefix ] [ -w wpversion ] [ -D (drop-db) ] [ -c coverage_file ] [ -f phpunit_filter ]
 ```

 To write unit tests, find the relevant file that has similar tests already in them (they are named accordingly), and add the tests there.
 If there isn't a file that has tests for the functionality you've written, create a new file, and name it `test_<functionality>.php`.
 PHPUnit will pick up the file automatically.
-Refer to the [PHPUnit documentation](https://phpunit.de/manual/4.5/en/index.html) and existing files for how to write new tests.
+Refer to the [PHPUnit documentation](https://phpunit.de/documentation.html) and existing files for how to write new tests.

 ### Scrutinizer